Types of X-rays

-What Are the Different Types of X-Rays?
+What Are the Different Types of X-rays?

 Sometimes, blood work and a physical exam do not provide enough clues for a doctor to figure out what’s causing your symptoms.
 When a doctor needs more information to make an accurate diagnosis, they’ll use an image-producing diagnostic tool, such as an x-ray.
-Here are the different types of commonly ordered x-rays and the reasons why they are performed.
+Here are the different types of commonly ordered medical x-rays and the reasons why they are performed.

-1. Chest X-Ray
+1. Chest X-ray

 If you’re having trouble breathing, experiencing a persistent cough or feeling pain in your chest, your doctor may order a chest x-ray.
 A chest x-ray takes an image of your upper body and the bones and organs inside, including the heart, lungs and ribs.
 With a chest x-ray, your doctor will look for conditions such as pneumonia, tuberculosis, lung cancer, heart size problems, rib or spine fractures, or any chest or lung disease.

-During the procedure, you’ll stand in front of the x-ray machine and face forward for one image.
+During the imaging procedure, you’ll stand in front of the x-ray machine and face forward for one image.
 Usually, the x-ray technologist will then ask you to stand sideways for a second image.
 You’ll be asked to hold your breath for a few seconds as the x-ray is taken.
 This helps you stay still and prevents a blurry image.

 Your chest x-ray will allow your doctor to quickly and easily look at some of your body’s vital organs.

-2. Abdominal X-Ray
+2. Abdominal X-ray

 An x-ray of the abdomen provides a look at organs such as the intestines, stomach and spleen.
 Your doctor might order an abdominal x-ray if you are suffering from unexplained stomach pain or nausea.
 This tool will help them identify conditions that might be causing your discomfort, such as kidney stones, an intestinal blockage or any injury to abdominal tissue.